Volga–Ural Military District: Postwar

-On 1 September 1989 the Districts were merged with the new headquarters in Samara.
+On 1 September 1989 the Districts were merged with the new headquarters in Kuibyshev (Samara).
 Colonel General Albert Makashov was appointed commander of the district.
 However, in July 1992 the Ural District was reformed, as the region had become a near-boundary area with the new states of Central Asia.
 The decision on restoration of the two separate Volga and Ural military districts was promulgated in Presidential Decree No. 757 of 7 July 1992 and the Order of the Minister of Defence of 25 July 1992.

 From 1992 the two districts received large numbers of units and formations returning from the former groups of forces (including the Second Guards Tank Army, and the 16th and 90th Guards Tank Divisions from the Group of Soviet Forces in Germany) and the ex-Soviet republics, the reception of which required enormous effort on behalf of the District HQs and the regional administrations.
 Many of these units were subsequently disbanded, including the 15th Guards Tank Division, withdrawn from the Central Group of Forces, which appears to have disbanded at Chebarkul in 1999.

 In 2009, the Ulyanovsk arms depot explosion happened just before a visit from President Dmitry Medvedev.
 Four military officers, including the deputy commander of the Volga–Ural Military District for armaments, General Major V. G. Khalitov, were dismissed for 'lack of control' and 'criminal negligence.'

 In 2006-07 the district's troops comprised: